Splix777/Splix777/README.md

 - 📫 How to reach me: [linkedin](www.linkedin.com/in/federico-s-a9844b219)

-- ⚡ Fun fact: Travelled to all continent except Antarctica
+- ⚡ Fun fact: Travelled to all continents except Antarctica